-2. Children whose older brother or sister attends the school and will still be there at the time of admission.

-3. Children living in Atherton (M46 postcodes), Leigh (WN7 postcodes), Astley (M29 postcodes), Tyldesley (M29 postcodes) and Mosley Common (M28 postcodes).

-4. Other children living nearest to the school.
+- 2. Children whose older brother or sister attends the school and will still be there at the time of admission. - 3.
+Children living in Atherton (M46 postcodes), Leigh (WN7 postcodes), Astley (M29 postcodes), Tyldesley (M29 postcodes) and Mosley Common (M28 postcodes). - 4.
+Other children living nearest to the school.

-Cansfield High Specialist Language College DfE number: 4015 Admission number: 202 following oversubscription criteria will be applied once places have first been allocated to pupils who have an education health and care plan which names the school:
+Cansfield High Specialist Language College DfE number: 4015 Admission number: 202

+Where the school receives more applications than places available, the following oversubscription criteria will be applied once places have first been allocated to pupils who have an education health and care plan which names the school: